 The right dinnerware can be tough to find, whether it’s an update on your current set or for your new home.
-There are a ton of different style options: everything from fine china, to glass, stoneware, and more.
+There are a ton of different style options: everything from fine china to glass, stoneware, and more.
 We set out to find the companies that are doing it right and making dinnerware in the USA.
-Below, you’ll find our research and shopping tips for finding the country of origin and differentiating the domestically made dinnerware from the other stuff.
+Below, you’ll find our research and shopping tips for finding the country of origin and differentiating domestically made dinnerware from the other stuff.
 Happy hunting!

-Full List of Dinnerware Brands Made in the USA
+Complete List of Dinnerware Brands Made in the USA

 Lenox is second to none when it comes to high-quality fine china – they did it for over 125 years, but sadly went out of business in the U.S. However, you can still buy their old American made china from a few retailers.

 Pickard is America’s oldest fine china company, making dinnerware in America since 1893, now based in Chicago.
 Pickard gives you 37 different options for purchasing sets or individual pieces.